Cancer and work

 Many carers are also employed.
-Your caring duties and your job may both be important and necessary parts of your life but sometimes people find it difficult to balance the the demands of caring, family and work.
+Your caring duties and your job may both be important and necessary parts of your life but sometimes people find it difficult to balance the demands of caring, family and work.

 If you want more information after reading this page, see Caring for Someone with Cancer.